Glossary TermApril 20, 2024

 The Margin System

-When you open a leveraged trade, you need to put up some of your own money as "margin" (collateral).
+When you open a leveraged trade, you must put up your own money as "margin" (collateral).

 Example: